azizsaya/confluent_developerday/README.md

-# Real Time Fraud Detection With Confluent Cloud
+# Real Time Fraud Detection With Confluent Kafka and Flink
-This demo will enable you to provision and test **real time** fraud detection using Connectors, Kafka event streams & real time Flink processing all easily orchestrated on Confluent Cloud.
+This project will enable you to provision and test **real time** fraud detection using Connectors, Kafka event streams & real time Flink processing all easily orchestrated on Confluent Cloud.

 Fraud detection is crucial for protecting the financial assets of individuals and organizations in an increasingly digital world, leveraging analytical technologies to identify and prevent unethical activities and costly consequences.
 As digital transactions become more common, the complexity of fraud schemes also increases, requiring sophisticated detection methods.
 Modern methods like integrating advanced analytical and artificial intelligence algorithms help in identifying complex fraudulent patterns within vast datasets.

-This demo demonstrates how financial institutions can capture fraudulent transactions in real-time from databases by leveraging stream processing and connectors.
+This project demonstrates how financial institutions can capture fraudulent transactions in real-time from databases by leveraging stream processing and connectors.
 Through stream processing with Flink, transactions are joined, filtered, aggregated and analyzed in real time, offering a robust solution for modern fraud detection.

-## Demo Diagram
+## Project Diagram
 ![architecture_diagram.png](img/architecture.png)
-The Demo was built to reflect a typical software production environment.
+The project was built to reflect a typical software production environment.
 It contains many common components such as:
 - An EKS Kubernetes cluster hosts an app that can be accessed via the web
 - An Oracle DB